Nikon 24-70mm f/2.8G IF-ED AF-S Nikkor

 As a full-frame lens, there won't be any vignetting issues on FX sensors or film; however, as it is a ''G'' lens, there is no aperture dial, so on older film bodies the lens is only usable with stopped-down metering.
 On a sub-frame (APS-C) digital body the lens will act as a 36-105mm lens.
 The lens takes 77mm filters, and comes with a petal-shaped lens hood.
 The lens has a MSRP of around $1,700.

 Wide open at 24mm and ƒ/2.8, the lens sharp in the central portion of the frame, with a touch of corner softness.
 By ''touch'', I mean there is a 1-unit difference between the center and the corner.
 The optimal setting for the lens (if you're into picking hairs) would be 35mm at ƒ/5.6, where the lens produces an image that is about as sharp as our test can measure.
-The ''worst'' point on the lens is 24mm and ƒ/22, where you see 2 blur units in the center and 3 in the corners.
+The ''worst'' point on the lens is 24mm and ƒ/22, likely due to diffraction.

-Resistance to chromatic aberration is excellent for this lens.
-At its worst, you see some traces of CA when set to 24mm, at ƒ/4 and above - no more than 6-7/1000 of a percent of frame height - but at focal lengths greater than 24mm, chromatic aberration is virtually undetectable.
+Resistance to chromatic aberration is pretty good for this lens.
+On sub-frame cameras, at its worst, you see some traces of CA when set to 24mm, at ƒ/4 and above, but at focal lengths greater than 24mm, chromatic aberration is virtually undetectable.

 As is typical with Nikon Silent Wave Motor (SWM) AF-S lenses, autofocus is exceptionally quick: well under one second to rack through the entire focus range.